RubensZimbres/RubensZimbres/README.md

  👾 About me 👾
 > I am a full-stack ML Engineer, certified Google Cloud Data Engineer and Google Developer Expert
-> (GDE) in Machine Learning and Google Cloud Platform.
-I'm experienced in Machine Learning and
+> (GDE) in Machine Learning and Google Cloud Platform and AWS Certified Cloud Practitioner.
+I'm
-> Deep Learning algorithms with focus on efficiency, scalability and strategic insights.
-I work with
+> experienced in Machine Learning and Deep Learning algorithms with focus on efficiency, scalability
-> Machine Learning, Deep Learning, Transfer Learning, Natural Language Processing, Generative
+> and strategic insights.
+I work with Machine Learning, Deep Learning, Transfer Learning, Natural
-> AI, LLMs, LangChain, RAG, pgvector, LoRA and Recommendation Systems.
+> Language Processing, Generative AI, LLMs, LangChain, RAG, pgvector, LoRA and Recommendation Systems.
+>
+> I've been working with chatbots and retrieval/search solutions in the last year, incorporating
+> Generative AI in the projects, open source (Mixtral, LLaMA) and not (Vertex AI, Gemini models).
+> I also know how to fine tune LLMs with LoRA and QLoRA, quantization, and I know how to develop and
+> deploy Retrieval Augmented Generation solutions RAG, with LLaMA index and also with Langchain
+> (conversation with memory), using embeddings.
 >
 > I am experienced in Python, Wolfram Mathematica, PySpark ML, MLFlow, SQL, Kubeflow and
 > NetLogo.
 I'm very comfortable with Linux environments.
 I have extensive training and experience